-On 26th January 2010, the immigration office commenced the issue of visas on arrival for a 30-day stay for citizens of 63 countries.
-The full list of countries may be checked at your local Indonesian Embassy.
-The visa, which costs USD 25 (cash only), may be extended for a further 30 days at the nearest immigration office.
+Since 26 January 2010, visas on arrival for a 30-day stay are available for citizens of 63 countries.
+The visa costs USD 35 (cash only) and may be extended for a further 30 days at the nearest immigration office.